CTSRD-CHERI/morello-early-performance-results/src/future-work/README.md

 stage, with many next steps to take.
 These include:

-* Enabling third-party use of the “Benchmark ABI” to allow reproduction of our results, as well as application of the approach to other workloads.
+* Application of the “Benchmark ABI” and this approach to other workloads.
 This is an important step, as limitations on speculation for short function executions can have a disproportionate impact on certain workloads, and is also very sensitive to compiler and linker choices regarding code layout and inlining.
-Toolchain support for the Benchmark ABI will be made available in September 2023.
-We anticipate that the next release of CheriBSD, targeted for late-2023, will support statically and dynamically linked binaries, as well as roughly 10K open-source packages, compiled to the Benchmark ABI to support third-party performance analysis on Morello.
+Toolchain support for the Benchmark ABI was made available in December 2023 as part of the CheriBSD 23.11 release, which supports statically and dynamically linked binaries, as well as roughly 10K open-source packages, compiled to the Benchmark ABI to support third-party performance analysis on Morello.

 * Improving the completeness of the P128 compilation mode and ABI, which will allow us to better project future performance not just on the Morello design,